Safe Use of Controlled Substance in the Home

 Keep Out of Reach of Others

 Treat these controlled substances like you would treat your jewelry, cash, or other valuables.
-This means that you should keep them in a safe place and under lock and key, if you feel this is necessary.
-Keep these and all medications out of reach and out of sight from children and guests.
+This means that you should keep them in a safe place and under lock and key if you feel this is necessary.
+Keep these and all medications out of reach and out of sight from children, guests, and pets.
 It is also important to never tell young children that medication is candy to persuade them to take it, so they do not accidentally ingest your controlled substance medications if it falls into their hands.

 Dispose of Safely

 When a take-back option is not readily available, you can dispose of medicines at home.
-Because some medications such as controlled substances have high risk for abuse, it is recommended that they be flushed down the toiled by the FDA.
-There is a list of medications that are recommended to be flushed if disposing of them at home.
+Because some medications such as controlled substances have a high risk for abuse, it is recommended by the FDA that they be flushed down the toilet.
+Consult this flush list to learn which medications can be disposed of in this way.

 If you ever have any questions about the safe handling of controlled substances like opioids, talk to your healthcare provider or pharmacist!
 They can help answer any questions you may have and help you secure any controlled medications you or a loved one may be taking.